verajosemanuel/SwimTheDataLake/content/post/2017-11-21-geocoding-with-r-and-mapzen.md

 df <- rio::import("locations.xlsx")

-# pasted country for better results if it's not in data
+# I recommend to paste country name for better results if it's not in data

 df$complete_address<- paste0(df$address,", France")

 mapzen_df <- data.frame()
-a

 # sometimes you have a lot of repeated adresses
 # so, let's geocode just unique adresses
+# MapZen ss free, but don't be rude

 unique_adresses <- unique(df$complete_adress)